2013–14 UEFA Women's Champions League

 The 2013–14 UEFA Women's Champions League was the 13th edition of the European women's championship for football clubs.
 The final was held at Estádio do Restelo, Lisbon, Portugal.

 German team VfL Wolfsburg won the title over Swedish club Tyresö FF after turning a 0–2 into a 4–3 win.
 Wolfsburg became the third side to defend the Champions League title.

 Team allocation and distribution

 Austria had overtaken Norway for 8th place in the UEFA coefficient ranking and thus assured themselves a second entry.

 Countries were allocated places according to their UEFA league coefficient for women.
 Here CH denotes the national champion, RU the national runner-up, Ned 1 and Bel 1 the best placed Belgian and Dutch team in their joint league.

 54 teams entered the competition, with KÍ Klaksvík retaining their record being the only team to play all editions of the UEFA Women's Cup and Women's Champions League so far.

 Round and draw dates

 UEFA has scheduled the competition as follows.

 Qualifying round

-Seeding and draw

 32 teams entered in the qualifying round, and were divided into eight groups of four teams, with one team from each seeding pot.
 Host countries won't be drawn together.